koopthekoopa/wii-ipl/libs/RVL_SDK/README.md

 ============================
 A decompilation of the Revolution SDK (RVL_SDK) from the Wii Menu.

-This version of the SDK seems to be a mess.
+This version of the SDK is a mess.
-Most of the code is from the 2006/2007 version and was recompiled in 2010 with the GC 3.0a5.2 compiler.
+Seems to be an SDK version from 2006 with lazily copied code from later versons and was (mostly?) recompiled in 2010 with the GC 3.0a5.2 compiler.

 The Wii Menu has the following libraries linked (alphabetical order):
 * **AI** (Audio Interface Library)